 Crowsnest Pass Community Trail (2.5 km vs 3.6 km on the GDT) – The main route of the GDT follows roads or busy Highway 3 for 4 km through Coleman.
 Hikers resupplying in Coleman will have to walk at least a portion of this distance but there is a much quieter non-motorized trail next to the Crowsnest River that bypasses most of the road walking.
 NOBO, after crossing the bridge over the river on 83 Street, turn left (west) onto 14 Avenue.
 In 180 metres you will reach a T-junction with 81 Street.
 Turn left (south) to find the Crowsnest Pass Community trailhead next to the Crowsnest River.
 Follow the riverside trail west for 1.8 km until you reach an intersection with 67 Street (dirt road).
 Turn right (north) and follow 67 Street as it curves northwest for 450 metres to reach Highway 3.
 Carefully cross the highway to rejoin the GDT at the 66th Street intersection (b1).

 The NEW High Rock Trail (45 km vs 46 km on the existing GDT) – Construction of the High Rock Trail began in 2016 as the first new section of trail on the GDT in more than 30 years.
-It is a beautiful route, staying close to the Divide and above treeline wherever possible.
+It is a beautiful route, staying close to the Divide and above treeline for much of the route.

 NOBO, the High Rock Trail begins on the road to Deadman Pass and rejoins the existing GDT near North Fork Pass (b13), eliminating more than 30 km of road walking.
 The GPS track has been posted to our map page where it can be downloaded.
 The High Rock Trail is currently listed as an alternate route but will become the official main route of the GDT soon.
 Remember that the trail isn’t actually 100% complete yet but is completely hikeable and totally awesome.

 Collie Creek Alternate (6 km vs 14.4 km on the GDT) is a shortcut that skips much of the road walking in the Blaeberry valley and instead offers a shorter journey on old trail and floodplain.
 From where it leaves the Ensign Creek FSR, the Collie Creek alternate runs 6 km to reach the David Thompson Heritage trailhead while the official GDT travels a longer 14 km on the road to reach the same point.
 Many hikers will prefer the Collie Creek alternate for its much shorter distance and more interesting terrain, but it does include challenges – most notably a potentially tough ford of Collie Creek, and a few sections of moderate bushwhacking.